shishyando/WK_IShowSeed/README.md

 <img src="https://raw.githubusercontent.com/shishyando/WK_IShowSeed/main/img/stats.jpg" style="width: 538px; height: 410px; object-fit: contain;">
 </div>

+## Config

+#### `PresetSeed` (UI is simpler)
+Preset seed which will be applied to all runs. `0` for random.

+## Things to notice

+- Some session events that do not affect gameplay are disabled (all per-second events like announcements that can occur any second)
+- Levels do not flip
+- Some things are spawned by a trigger (e.g. when a player steps into an invisible zone)
+    1) They only spawn roaches and hoppers AFAIK, so `UT_TriggerSpawn`s are pretty much harmless
+    2) The result relies on the order in which you enter the triggers: you run the same path - you get the same spawns, you go the other way - spawns change.
+- The mod is quite complex, your FPS may be lower than usual.
+My lowest FPS with this mod and another heavy one was around 150, so it should be fine, but you are warned.
+- Even though the mod was tested, you still may encounter a deadlock/game freeze.
+In this case please contact me via official White Knuckle discord server.

-### Found a bug?
+## Found a bug?
 Something is broken?

 You can find me on the official White Knuckle Discord server and provide the info / request any features.
 You can also make PRs on GitHub.
+I recommend intense testing via [WorldDumper plugin](https://github.com/shishyando/WK_WorldDumper).